West Virginia politician leaving Democratic party over ‘racism’

-(WTRF)- Paula Swearengin, who ran as a Democratic nominee for Senate in West Virginia’s 2020 election has stated she will no longer be a Democrat on Twitter.
+(WTRF)- Paula Swearengin, who ran as a Democratic nominee for Senate in West Virginia’s 2020 election, stated on Twitter that she will no longer be a member of the Democratic party

+*Donald Trump Jr wonders if George Floyd mural was destroyed by ‘Higher Power’*

 Swearengin said ‘I am leaving @wvdemocrats!
 I can’t support racism or them ignoring Appalachian children dying & suffering.
 The @DNC has ignored it too.
 I won’t!
 I’ll be announcing my next steps soon.
 Our systems are broken.
 We can’t rebuild a two-party system with division & hate.’